HimbeerserverDE/artixinstall/README.md

 Fully automated Artix Linux installer.
 Only supports en_US language but any timezone and keymap (derived from selection in the installer menu).
+Capable of encrypting installations and using the linux-hardened kernel.

 # Usage